 - Review the Affidavit to ensure that it is complete.
 Then scan and email a copy of the HRA Completion Certificate/email (if you haven’t done so already) and Completed Physician’s Certification of Routine Physical Exam Affidavit to HR.
 Both of these fully completed documents must be submitted via POWERUP@uh.edu to complete the application process for Wellness Leave.

-- HR will review the documentation and, if all requirements are met, notify you and your supervisor via email of your successful completion of the requirements for eight (8) hours wellness leave.
+- All forms for Wellness Leave should be submitted to HR by 12/7.
+HR will review the documentation and, if all requirements are met, notify you and your supervisor via email of your successful completion of the requirements for eight (8) hours wellness leave.
 The notification will provide guidance for both employee and supervisor in regard to how the leave should be processed in TRAM.
 See instructions below.

 To document your Wellness Leave, access PASS,